Red Harvest

 Do you use store-bought assets?

-Red Harvest is built by a small indie team.
+Red Harvest is built by a solo indie developer.
 We use licensed marketplace assets (meshes, textures, animations, VFX, and code systems) to accelerate development where it makes sense, especially for prototyping.
-We then kitbash, re-unwrap, re-texture, re-light, re-rig, or rewrite those assets to fit our art direction (stylized medieval with realistic lighting) and gameplay needs.
+We then kitbash, re-unwrap, re-texture, re-light, re-rig, or rewrite those assets to fit our art direction (stylised medieval with realistic lighting) and gameplay needs.

-Credits: We maintain a credit log of external assets and tools and will publish acknowledgements where licenses require (and because it’s the right thing to do).
+Credits: We maintain a credit log of external assets and tools and will publish acknowledgements where licences require (and because it's the right thing to do).

 Is Red Harvest an "asset flip"?

-No. “Asset flip” implies minimal effort and no cohesive art or design.
-Our pipeline includes custom modeling & texturing, shader work, bespoke level design, narrative, sound, AI behavior, and system design.
+No. "Asset flip" implies minimal effort and no cohesive art or design.
+Our pipeline includes custom modelling & texturing, shader work, bespoke level design, narrative, sound, AI behaviour, and system design.
 Third-party assets are a component, not the product.

 What platforms are you targeting?